MarkVN2/PMIC/web/desafio5/README.md

-# Desafio 3 : Database implementation using MySQL
+# Desafio 5 : Responsivity

-In this "Desafio" you have to create a database for the 'contatos' page in the site and show it in a separate page.
+In this "Desafio" you have to add responsivity to the site, making it usable in cellphones and other devices of smaller dimensions.

 ## Quickstart